How to Use Feng Shui Colors in Your Interiors?

 East connects to family and health.
 Green and brown wood colors belong here.

-They encourage growth and harmony among loved ones.
+They promote wellness and strengthen family bonds, encouraging growth and harmony among loved ones.

 Direction 4: West